Pairing Guide

 - 2.Oaked Chard pairs with hard, aged, and nutty cheeses

-- 3.Avoid heavily oaked Chardonnay with blue cheese — it clashes
+- 3.Avoid Chardonnay with blue cheese altogether — blue wants sweetness (try Riesling or even Port)

 Related Pairings